-In a world that's technology led, it can be difficult knowing when the right time is to introduce tablets and phones to children, let alone thinking about them having their own phone one day!
+In a world that's technology led, it can be difficult knowing when the right time is to introduce kids tablets and phones to children, let alone thinking about them having their own phone one day.
 Which is where the Myfirst Fone S3 acts as a great middle-ground for providing communication and reassurance for parents and children.

 Designed specifically for children, the Myfirst Fone S3 is a smartwatch that integrates communication tools, safety features, and fitness tracking in a child-friendly, wearable way.

-As a mum of a seven-year-old who has mentioned a few friends have phones, I was really keen to offer him something else that gives him some independence to communicate with selected family members, whilst staying clear of a phone.
+As a mum of a seven-year-old who has mentioned a few friends having phones, I was really keen to offer him something else that gives him some independence to communicate with selected family members, whilst staying clear of a phone.

 Pros